 Q.) What other art bots do you admire?

-@tweegeemee is another good one, usually posting two variations of one concept. @softlandscapes paints its mountains pretty well.
+@tweegeemee is a good one for abstractions, usually posting two variations of one concept. @softlandscapes paints its mountains quite well.
 And if you prefer happy little paintings, @JoyOfBotRoss will channel the spirit of Bob Ross and paint a lovely little landscape for you.

 Q.) What’s the technical process of creating and then sharing an artwork?

 The bots reside in an apartment complex on a Raspberry Pi 2.
 They run via Cron jobs to keep everything regular.

 I had very, very little programming knowledge upon starting this project, and no Python experience whatsoever.
 I had no idea how to create an image or how to Tweet it.
 I did a lot of Googling, reading forums, and fighting with code until things sorta worked.
 My point is that if you’re interested and stubborn enough, you could learn how to do this, too.
 This post by Jeremy Kun was invaluable in getting started, and I built off the code he’s graciously made available online.

 The fundamental concept is that any image is simply a grid of pixels.
 Each pixel has a red, green, and blue value as well as an x and y coordinate.
 Based on that concept, you can apply math to any of those numbers to manipulate them.
 The trick is experimenting to find what manipulations generate interesting results.

 Q.) Can I use some art generated from one of the bots?

 Sure, as long as you credit the particular bot and it’s for noncommerical use.
 The specific license is CC BY-NC-SA.
 If you’ve got a particular commercial use in mind, feel free to contact me and we can talk about it further.
 I’m happy people have enjoyed the art and would like to use it elsewhere!